HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 {: .stu-note}
 We are looking for feedback from the community on this revised section.

-Derived from the FHIR GuidanceResponse resource, the DEQM [Detailed Care Gap Guidance Response](StructureDefinition-deqm-detailedcaregapguidanceresponse.html) profile provides additional information about why a care gap was identified and what evidence may help resolve or reassess the reported gap.
-It complements the [DEQM Gaps In Care DetectedIssue](StructureDefinition-deqm-gapsincaredetectedissue.html) profile, which communicates whether the gap is open, prospective, closed, or not applicable.
+Derived from the FHIR `GuidanceResponse` resource, the DEQM [Detailed Care Gap Guidance Response](StructureDefinition-deqm-detailedcaregapguidanceresponse.html) profile provides additional information about why a care gap was identified and what evidence may help resolve or reassess the reported gap.
+It complements the [DEQM Gaps In Care DetectedIssue Profile], which communicates whether the gap is open, prospective, closed, or not applicable.
 Together, these profiles provide recipients with both the outcome of the measure evaluation and the information needed to understand, investigate, and respond to a reported care gap.
 The `reasonCode` and `dataRequirement` elements communicate the rationale for the reported gap and the evidence that may satisfy the measure criteria or support reevaluation.

 ##### Actual and Perceived Care Gaps
 {:.no_toc}

 A reported care gap may represent either an actual gap in care or a perceived gap caused by missing, delayed, unavailable, or non-computable evidence.

 An actual care gap exists when recommended care has not been performed and no applicable exclusion, exception, or other measure-defined reason applies.

 A perceived care gap exists when the calculating system does not have usable evidence that the recommended care was performed.
 The care may have been completed, but the evidence is unavailable, not yet ingested, or not computable at the time the report was generated.

 The absence of numerator-satisfying evidence does not necessarily establish that care was not performed.
 Implementers should avoid characterizing a gap as confirmed “care not performed” solely because the calculating system did not locate qualifying evidence.
 The table below summarizes the interpretation but specific follow-up workflows are outside of the scope of this IG.

 | Scenario | Interpretation | Typical follow-up to consider |